 All along the narrow indoor alley, vendors show off their goods, food, clothes, and crafts.
 Street art created by local artists covers the walls.
 If you need a little break, there is a nice coffee shop upstairs.

-There are lots of small shops all over the Phuket Old Town, selling local designer clothes, souvenirs, posters, handmade crafts, and all kinds of hipster goods.
+There are lots of small shops all over Phuket Old Town, selling local designer clothes, souvenirs, posters, handmade crafts, and all kinds of hipster goods.

 Compared with the typical tourist hubs along the coast of Phuket, the shops here cater just as much to Thai visitors as to foreigners, and therefore, there is a refreshing lack of the typical mass-produced knick-knack.